Gabrielle Union Set To Produce And Star In Upcoming Romantic Comedy

 — Wilson Morales (@blackfilm) November 6, 2018

-Union recently celebrated the opening night of Broadway play American Son, which she produced along with husband Wade and a number of other celebrities, as previously reported by the Inquisitr.
+Union recently celebrated the opening night of the Broadway play American Son, which she produced along with husband Wade and a number of other celebrities, as previously reported by the Inquisitr.

 As for her last on-screen appearance, Union appeared in the Universal thriller Breaking In, which she also produced.
 The film received mixed reviews but the majority of critics still praised her performance.
 She will next be seen in the two-hour movie finale of her acclaimed series Being Mary Jane, which has yet to set a premiere date.
 She will also co-star with Jessica Alba in the upcoming Bad Boys TV spinoff, L.A.’s Finest, which was picked up for a 13-episode first season.